Others Symptoms and Problems in the car

 Why Does my Car Sound Like an Airplane?

 If your car sounds like an airplane taking off, you need to be careful.
 Unless your car has a jet engine under its bonnet, you could have a serious mechanical problem that needs attention as soon as possible.
 If you notice it gets worse when you go change gear or accelerate, this is something that you need to have looked at immediately.
-Loud noises form your car's engine should be worrying, so you need to know what's going on (or going wrong!).
+Loud noises from your car's engine should be worrying, so you need to know what's going on (or going wrong!).

 Here at oneHOWTO, we share the main reasons why your car sounds like an airplane taking off.
 Some of them might be fixes you can do at home, but it's important you take the car to a professional mechanic in case you have an accident down the road.